Last Tango in Paris: Plot

 Paul, a middle-aged American hotel owner mourning the suicide of his wife Rosa, meets a young, engaged Parisian woman named Jeanne at an apartment that both are interested in renting.
 Paul takes the apartment after they begin an anonymous sexual relationship there.
 He insists that they not share any personal information, even given names, much to Jeanne's dismay.
-At one point in their relationship, he rapes her.
+At one point in their relationship, he anally rapes her using butter as lubricant.
 Despite this, she tells him that she tries to leave him, but can't bring herself to do it.
 The affair of Paul and Jeanne continues for some time until Paul decides to leave Jeanne, after which she arrives at the apartment and finds that he has packed up and left without warning.

 After attending his wife's viewing, Paul meets Jeanne on the street and says he wants to renew the relationship.
 He tells her of the recent tragedy of his wife.
 As he tells his life story, they walk into a tango bar, where he continues telling her about himself.
 The loss of anonymity disillusions Jeanne about their relationship.
 She tells Paul she does not want to see him again.
 Paul, not wanting to let Jeanne go, chases her through the streets of Paris.
 While running, she continually yells at him to go away and tells him that their relationship is over.
 Despite her threats to call the police, he chases her all the way back to her building where she is living with her mother and forces his way into her apartment.
 He mocks her for running away from him, followed by him saying he loves her and wants to know her name.

 Jeanne takes a gun from a drawer.
 She tells Paul her name and shoots him.
 Paul staggers out onto the balcony, mortally wounded, and collapses.
 As Paul dies, Jeanne, dazed, mutters to herself that he was just a stranger who tried to rape her and she did not know who he was, as if in a rehearsal preparing herself for questioning by the police.